danbev/learning-openssl/README.md

 ### Learning OpenSSL
-The sole purpose of this project is to learn OpenSSL's libcryto library.
+The sole purpose of this project is to learn OpenSSL's libcrypto library.

+All included examples are licensed under the BSD 2-clause license, unless stated otherwise.

 ### Building